-We study two realistic topologies as shown in Figure 3.
-On the left is a tree-mesh topology, which is representative of a common access-core network structure.
-On the right is the Abilene backbone network [15].
+We study three realistic topologies as shown in Figures 4 and 5.
+Figure 4a is a tree-mesh topology, which is representative of a common access-core network structure.
+Figure 4b is the Abilene backbone network [21].
+Finally, Figure 5 represents a multihoming topology where many multihomed stubs are all trying to reach the same destination through three ISPs.
 We select six source-destination pairs for access core and four pairs for Abilene.
-For each source-destination pair, we choose three minimum-hop paths as possible paths for access-core and four minimum-hop paths as possible paths for Abilene.
+For each of these communicating pairs, three minimum-hop paths are available for access-core and four minimum-hop paths are available for Abilene.
 The simulations assume the link capacities follow a truncated (to avoid negative values) Gaussian distribution, with an average of 100 and a standard deviation of 10.
 For this set of experiments, we define convergence as reaching 99.9% of the optimal aggregate utility of (4).
-We found the convergence rates to be independent of initial routing conditions.
-Due to space constraints, we omit extra graphs when the same trends are observed across algorithms, topologies and values of w, more graphs can be found in [9].
+We found the convergence rates to be independent of initial rate assignments.
+We omit extra graphs when the same trends are observed across algorithms, topologies and values of w, more detailed results can be found in [16].

-4.2 Weighing User Utility and Operator Cost
+B. Weighing User Utility and Operator Cost

-In this section, we illustrate a trade-off between aggregate utility and convergence time.
-In Figure 4, we plot the number of iterations before convergence against step-size for three values of w for the partial-dual algorithm from Section 3.1.1.
-For each step-size, 10 random capacity distributions are chosen and the average number of iterations before convergence is highlighted in a solid line.
-Comparing across Figure 4 from left to right, we see that as w shrinks, the convergence time at the optimal step size grows and the range of step sizes with a good convergence time shrinks.
-This helps understand why DUMP (w = 0) is hard to tune.
+In this subsection, we study the trade-off between aggregate utility and convergence time.
+In Figure 6, we plot the number of iterations before convergence against stepsize $\beta_s$ for three values of w for the partial-dual algorithm.
+For each stepsize, each point corresponds to a set of capacity values, and the average number of iterations before convergence is highlighted in a solid line.
+Comparing across Figure 6 from left to right, we see that as w decreases, the convergence time at the optimal stepsize increases and the range of stepsizes with a good convergence time shrinks.

-In Figure 5, we plot the aggregate utility achieved by solving (4) as a percentage of maximal aggregate utility achieved by solving (1), for a range of w values.
-From the graph, we observe that there is a knee region for both topologies.
-For the access-core topology, this knee region is w = [1/4, 1/6]; for the Abilene topology, this knee region is w = [1/6, 1/10].
-Below this knee region, the algorithm achieves near maximal aggregate utility, since the cost function f is weighed sufficiently lightly to not change the solution.
-Above this knee region, the aggregate utility achieved decreases, as the cost function f becomes a significant part of the objective.
+In Figure 7, we plot the aggregate utility achieved by solving (4) as a percentage of maximal aggregate utility achieved by solving (1), for a range of w values.
+From the graph, we observe that there is a knee region for all three topologies.
+For the Abilene topology, this knee region is w = [1/6, 1/10]; for the access-core topology, this knee region is w = [1/4, 1/6]; for the multihoming topology, the knee region is w = [5/4, 3/2].
+For w values smaller than the knee region, the algorithm achieves near maximal aggregate utility, since the cost function f is weighed sufficiently lightly to not change achieved aggregate utility.
+For w values larger than the knee region, the aggregate utility achieved decreases, as the cost function f becomes a significant part of the objective.
+The location of the knee region depends on whether bottleneck links are shared by many source-destination pairs, which is dependent on the topology, associated capacities, and the source-destination pairs chosen.